valdirunars/xcmodelcreate/README.md

 }
 ```

-## Fun fact: You can do dropdown menus in markdown (at least on GitHub)
+## Fun fact: You can create dropdown menus in markdown (at least on GitHub)

 <details>
 <summary>How do I drop?</summary>